 The process includes the detailed information in the Prospectus, the Year 8 Open Day, the subject selection information and the enrolment interview with the Year 9 Deans.
 At the Year 9 enrolment interview, students will select subjects alongside the Dean.
-This is followed by the Peer Support Programme where senior students work alongside the Year 9 students, integrating them into the school ethos and culture of Quality Work, Respect for Others and Kia Manawa Nui.

 from the careers department

 Whilst we encourage Year 9 and 10 students to start thinking about their future career plans it is important not to focus too narrowly on one career idea.
 Junior students should aim to keep a broad educational platform with as many doors as possible open and not worry about trying to decide which door to go through yet!